rackerlabs/support-how-to/content/rackconnect/rackconnect-v20.md

         network device to our Cloud network, and set up the configuration on your device to support RackConnect automation.

-3. To help keep the RackConnect implementation process moving as quickly as possible, we encourage you to associate an existing Cloud account to your RackConnect configuration.
+3. To move the RackConnect implementation process along as quickly as possible, we encourage you to associate an existing Cloud account to your RackConnect configuration.
 If you do not already have an existing Cloud account, you can set one up by using the